wiris/html-integrations/CODE_OF_CONDUCT.md

 - Virtual harassment.

-Every individual asked to stop any kind of harasing is expected to comply imediately.
+Every individual asked to stop any kind of harassment is expected to comply immediately.

-We encourage to report any harassment sufered.
+We encourage to report any harassment suffered.

 ## Reporting

-If you are the subject of harassed, notice that someone else is being harassed, or have any other concerns, please contact us by email ____________@wiris.com as soon as posible.
+If you are the subject of harassment, notice that someone else is being harassed, or have any other concerns, please contact us by email ____________@wiris.com as soon as possible.